Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 ## Pre-requisites

-- You'll need to install NPM and Gulp for the solution to build since multiple modules depend on them.
-Check out [the Vue.js module's Readme](https://github.com/Lombiq/Orchard-Vue.js#prerequisites) for details.
+- You need Node.js for building client-side assets in multiple projects.
+Check out [Lombiq Node.js Extensions Readme](https://github.com/Lombiq/NodeJs-Extensions/Readme.md#prerequisites) for details.
-- Install what's necessary for [Lombiq PowerShell Analyzers](https://github.com/Lombiq/PowerShell-Analyzers/), otherwise you'll get build errors for PowerShell files.
+- [Install PowerShell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) or newer for [Lombiq PowerShell Analyzers](https://github.com/Lombiq/PowerShell-Analyzers/).
+The `Lombiq PowerShell Analyzers` project is compatible with Windows PowerShell (PowerShell 5), but the scripts in _tools/Lombiq.GitHub.Actions_ only have to run on PS7 and don't need to be backwards compatible so PS7 is required specifically in this solution.

 ## Included Projects